Kaderde/teched2025-msad/exercises/ex1/README.md

 - ✅ Root Cause: No assignedTo field means no ownership tracking possible

 ##### Step 5: Test with Another User
-- Login as Bob (bob.support@company.com)
+- Login as Bob (bob.support@company.com).
-- Bob can also modify the same incident Alice just modified
+- Bob can also modify the same incident Alice just modified.
-- Bob can modify ANY incident in the system
+- Bob can modify ANY incident in the system.
-- Conclusion: All support users have identical, unrestricted access
+- Conclusion: All support users have identical, unrestricted access.

 ##### Current Vulnerability Summary:
-- Missing Data Model: No assignedTo field to track ownership
+- Missing Data Model: No assignedTo field to track ownership.
-- No Access Control: Cannot implement "assigned to me" restrictions
+- No Access Control: Cannot implement "assigned to me" restrictions.
-- Business Rule Violation: Support users can modify incidents they shouldn't have access to
+- Business Rule Violation: Support users can modify incidents they shouldn't have access to.

 #### 🛡️ 4.
 Remediation:
 The fix requires both database schema changes and service-level security implementation.